josra/josra.github.io/blog/_posts/2014-10-01-An-automated-git-branching-strategy.md

 A pipeline is the line of related job executions, which all together verifies that your code is done.
 It's the pipeline that lets you know whether you are indeed done or not.
 Whether that particular commit was indeed a release candidate or not.

-Typically pipelines are implemented as jobs that succeed each other and it only the first _toll-gate_ job is actually triggered by something happening in your version control system.
-The following jobs are started by the previous job but only if it actually succeed.
+Typically pipelines are implemented as jobs that succeed each other and it only is the first _toll-gate_ job actually triggered by something happening in your version control system.
+The following jobs are started by the previous job but only if it succeeds.

-So it's s chain of events that stops if you're not done.
+So it's a chain of events that stops if you're not done.
 And if it completes succesfully then you know you're done.

 Drawn as a state-transition diagram it may look like this: